 Choosing the correct stone fill is very important as gabions are a mass retaining system.
-100-200mm angular stone is advised.
+The fill should be 100-200mm and angular.
 The quarried stone we offer is recommended as it is normally angular and comes with the best interlocking characteristics.
+We sell some stone types in bags that are rounded, these are for decorative purposes, we would not recommend for walls where the baskets are stacked.
 If you wish to use a rounded stone we would advise increasing the face thickness to 4 or 5mm to prevent deformation of the front.
-The stone should be layed flat and attention taken to avoid voids.
+The stone should be laid flat and attention taken to avoid voids.
 The gabions can be machine filled but again attention must be taken to avoid voids by hand picking at regular intervals.

 The Face of the gabion wall can be flush or Stepped.
-On taller waller baskets are stepped back to equalise the pressure between the heel and toe of the wall.
+On taller walls baskets are stepped back to equalize the pressure between the heel and toe of the wall.
 For the best finish the fronts of the baskets should be fair faced by hand.